Siege of Gagron (1444)

-The Capture of Gagron in 1444 was a military campaign led by Mahmud Khalji of the Malwa Sultanate against the Khichi Chauhan Rajputs.
+The Siege of Gagron in 1444 was a military campaign led by Mahmud Khalji of the Malwa Sultanate against the Khichi Chauhan Rajputs.
 The conflict resulted in the defeat of the Chauhan Rajputs and the forces of Mewar.
 Dahir, the commander serving Rana Kumbha, was among those defeated.
 The Gagron fort was successfully besieged, leading to the death of its ruler, Palhan Singh.

 After capturing Gagron, Mahmud Khalji extended control by conquering an additional 24 forts held by local chiefs.
 This campaign demonstrated Mahmud's strategic ability and dominance over the Khichi Chauhan Rajputs, shaping the region's dynamics in the aftermath of Gagron's fall.

 Background

 In 1443, the fort of Gagron was under the rule of Palhan Singh Khichi, the leader of the Khichi Kingdom, which is a sub-clan of the Chauhan Rajputs.
 The Khichis were close allies of the Rajputs of Mewar.
 When Rana Kumbha ascended to power, the Khichis played a crucial role as a strong support on the eastern side of the Kingdom.

 The fort of Gagron was conquered by Hoshang Shah from Achaldas Khichi, the father of Palhan Singh after defeating them in 1423.
 It was then placed under Prince Ghazni Khan, who strengthened its fortifications by adding more ramparts, bastions, and extending the walls to the Sindh River.
 After Ghazni Khan, Sultan Mahmud entrusted the fort to Badar Khan.
 Following Badar Khan's death in a battle against Gujarat Sultanate, the fort came under the control of Dilshad.
 However, Palhan Singh Khichi eventually succeeded in reconquering it.
 Mahmud Khalji, engaged in internal conflicts and other campaigns, postponed his conquest of Gagron.
 However, in 1444, Mahmud Khalji marched towards Gagron with the intention of capturing it.